pypy/pypy/rpython/doc/rtyper.rst

 Overview
 --------

-The RPython Typer is the bridge between the Annotator_ and the low-level code generators.
-The annotations of the Annotator_ are high-level, in the sense that they describe RPython types like lists or instances of user-defined classes.
+The RPython Typer is the bridge between the :ref:`Annotator <annotator>` and the low-level code generators.
+The annotations of the :ref:`Annotator <annotator>` are high-level, in the sense that they describe RPython types like lists or instances of user-defined classes.
 In general, though, to emit code we need to represent these high-level annotations in the low-level model of the target language; for C,